redshirtrob/strat-manager/README.md

 This will generate an AST from the HTML Report file and store it in a file called `./raw-asts/file-ast.dat`.

-You can also insert the AST into a MongoDB database with the `--use-db` option.
-You can skip the AST cleaning phase by passing the `--skip-clean` option.

 # Importers